vedhavithyaseenivasan/age_calculator/README.md

 # 🧮 Age Calculator – Flutter App

-The **Age Calculator App** is a clean and efficient mobile application developed using **Flutter** and **Dart**.
+The **Age Calculator App** is a clean and efficient mobile application developed using **Flutter** and Language - **Dart**.
 It allows users to calculate their exact age based on their date of birth.
 The app provides a user-friendly interface to display age in years, months, and days with real-time updates.

 ---